This article compares the Specialized Tarmac SL7 and Cervelo R5.

 There are six models in the Specialized Tarmac SL7 lineup based on its groupset setup.
 All models are electronic shifting only.
 It’s also available in frameset only for Specialized and S-Works editions.

-Specialized Tarmac SL7 vs others
+Specialized Tarmac SL7 models lineup

 Cervelo R5